Lacro59/playnite-thememodifier-plugin/README.md

 # playnite-thememodifier-plugin
 Generic plugin for [Playnite](https://playnite.link/) application.
-The plugin can edit some element from current theme.
+This plugin can edit some elements from current theme.

 More information here: https://playnite.link/forum/thread-388.html